robnijssen/Robot-With-Character/README.md

 ` catkin_make `

-## Setting up the ethernet connection:
+## Setting up the ethernet connection to the UR5:

 Plug in a cable from the control box to the computer.
 If you haven't already: Go to network settings and edit the wired connection that just appeared.
 Go to IPv4 Settings.
 Change the method to manual.
 Then go to the Addressess box and make these changes: